Woman sentenced after hiding meth near stomach, claiming to be pregnant - NewsBreak

 Laura Imelda Soto, a U.S. citizen, was sentenced to just over three years in federal prison Thursday in connection to a charge of importing a controlled substance, federal records show.

 On Aug.
 16, 2022, Soto entered the country through the Hidalgo Port of Entry via the pedestrian lane, a criminal complaint obtained by ValleyCentral stated.
-Before death, teen with autism was tied to mattress with dog collar, indictment says
+Autistic teen tied to mattress with dog collar before death in Texas, indictment says

 Soto was referred for a secondary inspection where they made the discovery of the drugs.